 The London venue is: The Deborah Ubee Trust, 20 Egerton Drive, Greenwich SE10 8JS.
 This venue is very close to Greenwich DLR station, which also has direct links to London Bridge and Cannon Street.

 UPDATE: only two places remaining; please send me an email or call me for payment details.

 Both weekends (4 days) are needed to learn the basics of couples counselling.
 On the third day, Debbie will be joined by her partner Simon Adamson who is also a couples counsellor.
 The two of them will jointly facilitate this day; and hopefully this will add an interesting extra dimension to the work.
 Simon may also assist with supervision of role plays on other days.
 You can read more about their work together at www.completecouples.com.

-The London course will run at least twice per year.
+The London course will run at least once or twice per year.